Oregon Judgment Enforcement

 The form the employer fills out, and the debts that play by different rules.

 Oregon generally lets only one ordinary wage garnishment run against a debtor at a time.
-A later creditor’s writ waits in line until the earlier one is satisfied or expires, with a narrow exception where the first garnishment is taking less than the full allowable amount.
-Support orders and tax levies, by contrast, can take priority over a pending consumer garnishment.
-For a creditor, the priority rules make timing strategic: the first correctly served writ on a confirmed employer collects first, and being second in line can mean waiting through a full ninety-day cycle.
+Under ORS 18.627 the first writ delivered to an employer has priority, and a later creditor’s writ waits in line until the earlier one is satisfied or expires, with a narrow exception where the first garnishment is taking less than the full nonexempt amount — in which case the employer makes concurrent payment of the balance on the later writ.
+Support orders and tax levies can take priority over a pending consumer garnishment.

 Challenging a Garnishment and Fixing Errors